• Skip to primary navigation

 Check If Your IP is Static or Dynamic

-If you are using a Windows 11/10 computer, you check whether you are using a Dynamic or Static IP Address by running the ipconfig command.
+If you are using a Windows computer, you can check whether you are using a Dynamic or Static IP type of IP Address by running the “ipconfig” command.

 Advertisement

-1. Check If Your IP is Static or Dynamic in Windows 11/10
+1. Check If IP Static or Dynamic on Windows computer.

-If you are using a Windows computer, you can follow the steps below to check whether you are using a Static or Dynamic IP Address to connect to the Internet.
+If you are using a Windows computer, you can check if you are using a static or dynamic type of IP Address by using Command Prompt.

 1. Type CMD in the Search bar > right-click on Command Prompt App in the search results and select Run as Administrator option.